alexandrosmagos/instagram_commenter_ui/README.md

 5. Start the application by running `'node server'` in your terminal

+## How to update

+If you want to update the bot, you can simply run the following commands:
+1. `git pull origin main`
+2. `npm install` This is optional, but recommended, as to update the dependencies.

 ## Usage

 After starting the application, you can access the user interface from your web browser by navigating to one of the links printed on the console, or simply `http://localhost:3000`.